bahuma20/docker-hetzner-ddns/README.md

 * `-e RECORD_NAME` - The name of the DNS-record that DDNS updates should be applied to.
 This could be `sub` if you like to update the subdomain `sub.example.com` of `example.com`.
 The default value is `@`.
 * `-e CRON_EXPRESSION` - The cron expression of the DDNS update interval.
 The default is every 5 minutes - `*/5 * * * *`.
 * `-e TTL` - The TTL (Time To Live) value specifies how long the record is valid before the nameservers are prompted to reload the zone file.
 The default is `86400`.
+* `-e FRITZBOX_ADDRESS` - If set it will determine the IP from this fritzbox.
+Can be a domain name (like `fritz.box`) or an IP address (like `192.168.178.1`).
+If not set it will determine IP from some online service.

 ## Build